ansys/pysystem-coupling/doc/source/users_guide/system_coupling_concepts.rst

 The main concepts therefore are:

+Participants
-* The `participants` --- the solvers, representing different physics types, that are being coupled.
+ These are the solvers, representing different physics types, that are being coupled.

+    Variables
-  * The participants in turn expose `variables` --- these are the quantities that are potentially available to be transferred.
+     The participants expose `variables`.
+These are the quantities that are potentially available to be transferred.

+    Regions
-  * They also expose the potential `regions` on which the data may be transferred.
+     The participants also expose the potential `regions` on which the data may be transferred.
 For example, in an FSI case, the relevant fluid regions would be the wall boundaries where pressure is being transferred to the structure.

+Interfaces
-* The `interfaces` between participants.
+ These are the `interfaces` between participants.

+    Sides
-  * Each interface has two `sides`.
+     Each interface has two `sides`.

-  * Each side is associated with a participant and with a subset of the regions exposed by that participant.
+     Each side is associated with a participant and with a subset of the regions exposed by that  participant.

+    Data transfers
-  * An interface must also define at least one `data transfer`.
+     Each interface must define at least one `data transfer`.

-* A `data transfer` is a one-way transfer of a particular variable (pressure, displacement, etc.) between the two participants/sides of the transfer's containing interface.
-For a given transfer, one of the sides is regarded as the source and the other the target of the data.
+     A data transfer is a one-way transfer of a particular variable (pressure, displacement, etc.) between the two participants/sides of the transfer's containing interface.
+For a given transfer, one of the  sides is regarded as the source and the other as the target of the data.
 This defines the direction of the transfer.

-  * A coupled analysis can be `one-way` or `two-way` depending on whether transfers are defined in both directions on the interface.
+     A coupled analysis can be `one-way` or `two-way`, depending on whether transfers are defined in one or both directions on the interface.

+Data model
  Setting up a coupled analysis involves populating a hierarchical `data model` of settings.
-This data model closely follows the concepts that have been outlined here.
-See :ref:`ref_syc_datamodel` for more information.
+The data model closely follows the concepts that have been outlined here.

+ For more information, see  :ref:`ref_syc_datamodel`.